aurelienpierreeng/ansel-doc/content/preferences-settings/general.md

 ### understanding Ansel's themes

 All of Ansel's pre-built themes are provided as CSS files in `$Ansel/share/Ansel/themes/` (where `$Ansel` is Ansel's installation directory).
 The default theme is `Ansel.css` and this contains the bulk of the code used to control the look-and-feel of Ansel.
-A number of other themes are also provided but most of them use `Ansel.css` as a base (by importing `Ansel.css` using the `@import url` directive).

-If you choose to create your own custom theme file you are advised to follow a similar approach -- import one of Ansel's existing theme files using `@import url` (this directive expects relative paths) and then apply your own customisations on top.
+If you choose to create your own custom theme file you are advised to import Ansel's existing theme files using `@import url` (this directive expects relative paths) and then apply your own customisations on top.
 You do not need to do this when using the CSS text box in the preferences dialog -- attempting to use `@import url` in the CSS tweaks text box will not work correctly.

 Themes use the same basic CSS principles as in html browsers (with some minor exceptions -- see the [Gtk documentation](https://developer-old.gnome.org/gtk3/stable/chap-css-overview.html) for details):